Does a small donation make any difference?

 Who are your donors?

 We believe it is important to be transparent about our donors, the same way we have disclosed our support from Pierre Omidyar.
-We will list the names of donors who give above $1,000 on a page on our website.
+We list the names of donors who give above $1,000 here.

 Is donating online the only option?

 No. If you would prefer not to donate online, you can simply mail us a check at:

 Please make your checks payable to First Look Media Works.